-Current application: visualising and analysing where Iwi members reside (anonymised and aggregated to Area Unit, Territorial Authority and Regional Council layers) and their status per Census data; occupation, income range, employment, highest qualification, languages spoken, home ownership, and overlaying schooling achievement and housing data to build a rich locality view of social outcomes.
+Current application: visualising and analysing where Iwi members reside (anonymised and aggregated to Area Unit, Territorial Authority and Regional Council layers) and their status per Census data; occupation, income range, employment, overlaying schooling achievement and much more to build a rich locality view of social outcomes.
 Enabling Iwi leadership and agencies to make better informed policy decisions and investments.

 Current application: visualising and analysing student achievement outcomes for all students by variables such as school, ethnicity, subject and decile rating across New Zealand to see where innovative schooling models are creating successful student achievement outcomes, particularly for Māori and Pacifika students.

 Mike is of Maniapoto descent is a leading specialist in the field of Māori and indigenous economic development.
 He previously founded Tuia Consulting, a leading Māori economic development advisory firm in New Zealand and the Pacific.
 During that time Mike built an economic benchmarking tool which led to the creation of an online analytical processing platform.
 The idea was to use data to drive better visibility across the policy space and improve policy outcomes in areas that need it most.
 And it worked!
 So Mike formed Takiwā to build innovative tools and technologies that drive transformational change in areas that most impact Māori and indigenous people globally - improving outcomes in health, education, culture and identity, social and environmental wellbeing and economic development.